evisiion/AirJS/README.md

 Sky JS objects that utilize each-other will dynamically locate and utilize the information "wireless", without the developer having to pass objects and information through parameters.

 For example, on the **client side**, you want to create a socketIO connection.
 To make that connection though, you need to load socket.io, and then make the socket connection the proper IP and socketIO port of your server.
-The framework has a built-in socketIO bueprint, and a built-in server blueprint, so it's a great example of this wireless behavior in action.
+The framework has a built-in socketIO blueprint, and a built-in server blueprint, so it's a great example of this wireless behavior in action.

-Within an engine object, `App.Engine = new engine({ /* here */ })` lets create a new server object, as a container for server information:
+Within an engine object, `App.Engine = new engine({ /* here */ })` lets create a new `server object`, as a container for server information:

     Server: new server({